expo/expo/packages/@expo/config-plugins/README.md

 <!-- Body -->

-Most basic functionality can be controlled by using the the [static Expo config](https://docs.expo.dev/versions/latest/config/app/), but some features require manipulation of the native project files.
+Most basic functionality can be controlled by using the [static Expo config](https://docs.expo.dev/versions/latest/config/app/), but some features require manipulation of the native project files.
 To support complex behavior we've created config plugins, and mods (short for modifiers).

-For more info, please refer to the official docs: [Config Plugins](https://docs.expo.dev/guides/config-plugins/).
+For more info, please refer to the official Expo docs: [Config Plugins](https://docs.expo.dev/home/config-plugins/introduction/).

 ## Environment Variables